-Gamification features are one way to increase engage with your mobile app.
+Gamification features are one way to increase engagement with your mobile app.
 Reward systems are widely used in games, but there are certain game dynamics that be integrated into the overall mobile app user experience.
 Well-designed gamification features contribute to increased revenue for app owners, and can be included in your mobile app development sprints.
 Why do game dynamics work?
 Gamification in mobile apps appeals to human desires, for reward, self-expression, achievement, competition, and status.

 Encouraging people to earn rewards for using your app can be beneficial for both parties.
 People are more inclined to complete actions if they know that their efforts will be rewarded.
 Increased user engagement also brings an additional source of revenue.